 About North Carolina Independent Colleges and Universities:

 The mission of North Carolina Independent Colleges and Universities is to support, represent, and advocate for North Carolina independent higher education.
-NCICU is comprised of North Carolina’s 36 private, non-profit liberal arts, comprehensive, and research colleges and universities accredited by the Southern Association of Colleges and Schools – including Belmont Abbey College.
+NCICU is comprised of North Carolina’s 36 private, non-profit liberal arts, comprehensive, and research colleges and universities accredited by the Southern Association of Colleges and Schools Commission on Colleges – including Belmont Abbey College.
 NCICU represents independent higher education in the areas of state and federal public policy and on education issues with the other sectors of education in the state.
 We also provide research and information to and about private colleges and universities, conduct staff development opportunities, and coordinate collaborative programs.
 The Independent College Fund of North Carolina, a subsidiary of NCICU raises scholarship and other funding through state and national philanthropic communities to support students attending independent colleges and universities.
 To help defray administrative costs, NCICU, in some cases, may receive a modest amount of funds under agreements made with participating companies or may accept sponsorships of meetings or other events.
 For more information, visit www.ncicu.org.

 The United States Hispanic Chamber of Commerce (USHCC) is proud to congratulate Luis Lobo, Executive Vice President and Manager of Multicultural Markets at BB &T, on receiving the National Society Daughters of the American Revolution’s (NSDAR) DAR Americanism Medal.
 The medal is the NSDAR’s highest honor bestowed upon a foreign born, naturalized U.S. citizen whose career accentuates visionary leadership, unwavering patriotism, and an unbridled spirit of service.